A248/LibertyBans/README.md

   * Manual /alts command - shows suspected alt accounts for a player.
   * Alts notification on join - tells staff members when a player whose suspected alt is banned or muted.
 * Exemption.
 For example, trainees cannot ban admins; admins cannot ban owners.
+* Layouts & punishment templates.
+For example, the first mute for swearing lasts 10 days, the next is for 30 days, and the third mute is permanent.
+Supports calculating the reason, time, and even punishment type.
 * Options and behaviour are fully configurable.
 You can even tweak your connection pool and statement cache settings to fine-tune performance.
 * Full multi-proxy and multi-instance support.
 You can place LibertyBans on the proxy if you use a single proxy, or on multiple backend servers.
 * All dependencies are automatically downloaded with secure SHA-512 hashes used to validate the downloads.
 Additionally, builds of LibertyBans are reproducible from the source code, meaning checksums can be personally verified.